code-saturne/code_saturne/INSTALL.md

 * Define which `batch` system is used.
-The name of the batch system should match one of the templates in `<install-prefix>/share/code_saturne/batch`, but an absolute path (with a file ending in the given batch system name) can be used to define a batch template taylored to a given system.
+The name of the batch system should match one of the templates in `<install-prefix>/share/code_saturne/batch`, but an absolute path (with a file ending in the given batch system name) can be used to define a batch template tailored to a given system.

 * Define `compute_versions` using the relative paths of alternate builds, so as to be able to use them from a "main" build.
-All specified builds are then available from the GUI and run script, which is especiall y useful to switch from a production to a debug build.
-In this case the secondary builds do not need to contain the full fromt-end (GUI, documentation, ...).
+All specified builds are then available from the GUI and run script, which is especially useful to switch from a production to a debug build.
+In this case the secondary builds do not need to contain the full front-end (GUI, documentation, ...).

 * Assign a name to the current build or system, so that the run configurations defined for each case (number of processors, batch template, ...) are saved